Sexual violence: Women

-There was a study in 1987 that came to a conclusion that women in college have reported being involved in unwanted sex due to men using verbal coercion, physical force, and using alcohol or drugs to intoxicate them.
+Sexual violence against women and girls can take many forms and is carried out in different situations and contexts.
+Women comprise the great majority of victims of sexual violence and live with the possibility of falling victim in common life situations.
+For instance, a 1987 study concluded that college women reported being the victims of unwanted sex that was the result of men using verbal coercion and physical force to manipulate them into it, and alcohol or drugs to intoxicate them into it.

-Sexual violence is one of the most common and widespread violations to which women are subject in wartime.
+Sexual violence is one of the most common and widespread violations that men subject women to during wartime.
 It also figures among the most traumatic experiences, both emotionally and psychologically, women suffer during conflict.
-Sexual violence, in particular rape, is often considered as a method of warfare: it is used not only to "torture, injure, extract information, degrade, displace, intimidate, punish or simply destroy," but also as a strategy to destabilize communities and demoralize men.
+Sexual violence, in particular rape, is often considered as a method of warfare: it is used not only to "torture, injure, extract information, degrade, displace, intimidate, punish or simply destroy", but also as a strategy to destabilize communities and demoralize other men.
 The use of sexual violence as a weapon of war was widespread conflicts such as Rwanda, Sudan, Sierra Leone, and Kosovo.
-The perpetrators of female-directed violence in times of conflict are often armed groups and local people.
+The perpetrators of female-directed violence in times of conflict are often armed groups and local men.

+Sexual violence can also be caused by the consequences of purity cultures, in which sexual activity is associated with impurity and sin.